Electrical & Electronics — Eswatini

 Certification Introduction

-Market access for electrical and electronic products in Eswatini is managed by the Eswatini Standards Authority (SWASA) and Eswatini Communications Commission (ECSA) with divided responsibilities: SWASA handles mandatory safety and electromagnetic compatibility conformity certification for general electrical and electronic products, while ECSA manages spectrum compliance and type certification for radio and communication electronic equipment.
-Eswatini is a member of the Southern African Customs Union (SACU) and SADC, and recognizes South African ICASA and NRCS certification reports to simplify part of the testing process.
+Market access for electrical and electronic products in Eswatini is managed by the Eswatini Standards Authority (SWASA) and the Electronic Communications Authority (ECSA) with divided responsibilities: SWASA is responsible for mandatory conformity certification of safety and electromagnetic compatibility for general electrical and electronic products, while ECSA is responsible for spectrum compliance and type certification of radio and communication electrical and electronic equipment.
+Eswatini is a member state of the Southern African Customs Union (SACU) and the Southern African Development Community (SADC), and recognizes South African ICASA and NRCS certification reports, which allows simplification of part of the testing process.

 Laws and Regulations

-Core legal basis includes: SWASA mandatory certification management rules, Chapter 12 of ECSA Communications Act 2013, and Eswatini Customs' mandatory certification requirement for clearance.
-Wireless equipment must comply with ITU African regional radio regulations.
-General electrical and electronic products are included in SWASA's published 38-category mandatory certification list, and a valid Certificate of Conformity (CoC) is required for customs clearance.
-SADC regional certification mutual recognition is currently being promoted, and the specific mutual recognition scope is subject to the latest announcements on SWASA/ECSA official websites.
+Core legal bases include: SWASA Mandatory Certification Management Rules, Chapter 12 of ECSA's Communications Act 2013, and the mandatory certification customs clearance requirements of Eswatini Customs.
+Wireless equipment must comply with ITU African Regional Radio Regulations.
+General electrical and electronic products are included in the 38-category list of mandatory certification products published by SWASA, and a valid Certificate of Conformity (CoC) is mandatory for customs clearance.
+SADC regional certification mutual recognition is currently being promoted, and the specific scope of mutual recognition shall be subject to the latest announcements on the official websites of SWASA/ECSA.

 Technical Requirements

-- General electrical and electronic products adopt Eswatini national standards converted from IEC international standards.
-Testing covers product safety (referencing IEC 60335 series standards) and electromagnetic compatibility (referencing CISPR series standards), and test reports must be issued by ISO 17025 accredited laboratories.
+General electrical and electronic products: Eswatini national standards converted from IEC international standards are adopted.
+Testing items cover product safety (refer to IEC 60335 series standards, etc.) and electromagnetic compatibility (refer to CISPR series standards), and test reports must be issued by ISO 17025 accredited laboratories.

 Certification Process

-- Confirm product classification and clarify control requirements; products with SADC regional mutually recognized certification can apply for simplified procedures.
+Confirm product classification and clarify regulatory control requirements.
+Products that have obtained SADC regional mutual recognition certification can apply for a simplified process.

-- Prepare application materials: product technical documents, qualified test reports from ISO 17025 accredited laboratories, manufacturer's declaration of conformity; radio equipment additionally requires radio frequency parameter data.
+Prepare application materials, including product technical documentation, qualified test reports issued by ISO 17025 accredited laboratories, and manufacturer's declaration of conformity.
+Additional radio frequency parameter materials are required for radio equipment.

-- Submit application and materials to the corresponding regulatory authority and pay certification fees as required.
+Submit the application and materials to the corresponding regulatory authority, and pay certification fees as required.

-- The regulatory authority completes document review, and arranges sample sampling or supplementary testing if necessary.
+The regulatory authority completes document review, and arranges sample inspection or supplementary testing when necessary.

-- Obtain a valid certification after approval; present the certificate for customs clearance and affix the required certification mark.
+Obtain a valid certification certificate after passing the review.
+The certificate must be presented for customs clearance, and the certification mark shall be affixed in accordance with requirements.